rt8/data-science/README.md

 # Git

 Squash commits.
-This means several commits are combined too look like 1 commit so the code history looks more tidy.
+This means several commits are combined to look like 1 commit so the code history looks more tidy.
 ```bash
 $ git reset --soft head~2    #2 is the number of previous commits to squash
 $ git commit -v